Amik-Sen-Fun/tinder-react-clone/README.md

 ## React Tinder Cards

 Apparently someone built a npm package known as `react-tinder-cards`.
 Why not use it then and carry on :p.
 To install do the following, however, google and check accordingly as the version might get updated.

 ```
 npm i react-tinder-card@5.3.1
 ```

 > Here used specific version because it was giving errors

+- Big One : 1hr 6 min
+- Small One : 53 min 51 sec